opendr-eu/opendr/docs/reference/lightweight-open-pose.md

 |load_from_onnx(path)|
 |:---|
-This method is used to load an optimized ONNX model.
+This method is used to load an optimized ONNX model previously saved.

 || |
 |:---|:-------------|